-Each person has a person ID attached to a household ID.
-Each person's relationship within the household is represented by the variable REL_H (relationship within household).
+Each person has a Person ID attached to a Household ID.
+Each person's relationship within the household is represented by the Relationship within household data item.
 The main tenant is identified as the reference person/principal tenant and is generally the first person listed on the housing assistance tenancy agreement.

-Generally each person ID for a given state and program type has one record in the data set.
-However, in some circumstances more than one person ID may exist, for instance children may reside in two households at once.
+Generally each Person ID for a given state and program type has one record in the data set.
+However, in some circumstances more than one Person ID may exist, for instance children may reside in two households at once.

-The Person Income file
+The Person income file

-The Person Income file contains details of weekly income sources and amounts received by persons within households as at 30 June.
-The Person Income file contains a separate record for each income source received by each person, and therefore may contain multiple records per person ID.
-Each record details an income amount (gross or assessable) and income source code.
+The Person income file contains details of weekly income sources and amounts received by persons within households as recorded at 30 June.
+The Person income file contains a separate record for each income source received by each person, and therefore may contain multiple records per Person ID.
+Each record details an income amount (gross and/or assessable) and income source code.

 The main income sources for people being assisted in the public rental housing and state owned and managed Indigenous housing programs are government pensions and benefits.
 Each jurisdiction's income codes have been grouped into major categories of income source.

 As mentioned above, income records for persons of non-rebated households or tenants of households with end dates before 30 June may not always be available, up to date or complete.